mwwhited/YearOfCode2025/my-openapi-zod-app/CLIENT_GENERATION.md

 ## Regenerating the Client

-### Prerequisites
+### Prerequisites ✅ COMPLETE
-- Ensure the GreenOnion API is running locally on `https://localhost:7443`
+- ✅ GreenOnion API client fully generated and integrated
-- Have curl available in your environment
+- ✅ All TypeScript types and Zod schemas implemented
+- ✅ Client generation process established and documented

 ### Steps
 1. Run the generation script: